See the process.

 Do you need access to our systems?

 Not before the initial review.
-If we move into the sprint, we agree what access is needed.
+If we move into the monitor, we agree what access is needed.
 In many cases, screenshots, walkthroughs, and sample flows are enough to begin.

 Will you recommend a new CRM?